Boys and bedwetting

 Offer him protection

-Huggies® DryNites® Pyjama Pants can help your son relax more at night, and give him confidence going forward with social activities like sleepovers or trips away from home.
+Huggies® DryNites® Pyjama Pants are clinically proven for a better night’s sleep, and can help your son relax more at night, and give him confidence going forward with social activities like sleepovers or trips away from home with DryNites® Pyjama Pants.
 Team them up with Huggies® DryNites® Bed Mats if he needs that extra security.
 Store them somewhere discreet but easily accessible – in a pyjama or underwear drawer at home, or the inside pocket of a rucksack when on trips.